 Grantors want to see exactly where their money is going.
 Simply asking for a lump sum won’t cut it.
 You need to create a detailed budget that breaks down every single expense and explains why it’s necessary.
 Whether you’re requesting funds for new scheduling software, caregiver training programs, or expanding your services, each line item must be justified.
 You’ll need to show how your proposed spending directly supports the goals of the grant and will lead to measurable results.
 A clear, realistic, and well-explained budget shows the review committee that you are a responsible steward of their funds.

-Meeting Strict Eligibility Rules
+Meeting Strict Eligibility Requirements

 This is one of the most critical—and often frustrating—parts of the grant process.
 Every grant has a strict set of eligibility rules, and there’s no wiggle room.
 These requirements can be about anything from your agency’s legal status and location to the specific demographics of the clients you serve.
 It is absolutely essential to read all the guidelines carefully before you even start writing.
 If you miss a single requirement, your application will likely be rejected without even being read.
 Double-checking the fine print saves you from wasting precious time and effort on an application that was never going to qualify.